Included in this course are:

 Session 2 – Hand Processing Methods & Techniques

-- Materials / Supplies: B/W Processing Chemistry, (2) Lomo Development Tanks, Example of hand processed film to project, Protective processing gear: 5 X goggles, nitrile gloves, Examples: B/W Print processed as negative and reversal, Hand Processing Hand out with required chemistry and development times for reference, Demonstration roll of unprocessed camera film for LOMO take loading.
+- Materials / Supplies: B/W Processing Chemistry, (2) Lomo Development Tanks, Example of hand processed film to project, Protective processing gear: 5 X goggles, nitrile gloves, Examples: B/W Print processed as negative and reversal, Hand Processing hand-out with required chemistry and development times for reference; demonstration roll of unprocessed camera film for LOMO tank loading.